symonk/python-cdp/README.md

 connect to the browser it should be launched with `--remote-debugging-port=X`.  `python-cdp` exposes a simple client for `asyncio` and various wrappers for the devtools protocol.
 This is all event driven and bidirectional via websockets.

+The protocol itself at the tip of tree is moving fast, this library aims to support all domains that are not currently deprecated.

 -----

 #### Low Level Details